How to Bake Potatoes Five Easy Ways From Super Fast to Super Slow

 A baked potato can be a simple side dish topped with butter and herbs, or a hearty meal in itself, stuffed with whatever your hungry imagination has in mind.
 (Got leftover chili, stew, or vegetables?
 Tuck them into your baked potato.)
 But first, you need to bake a potato so it's tender and fluffy and ready to showcase those toppings.
-Here are five ways to bake whole potatoes, using an oven, microwave, slow cooker, grill, or air-fryer.
+Ready.
+Set.
+Bake!

 1. How to Bake a Potato in the Oven

 Best for when you've got other things to do for an hour or so.

 Turn the oven on to 350° F. (Note that the oven does not have to be fully up to temperature before you put the potato in.
 Convenient, right?)
 Scrub the potato with a vegetable brush.
 Prick all over with a fork or cut a deep slit on the top to release steam as it cooks.
 At this point, you can bake it three different ways: